My finances, my projects, my life

 Which languages are used in Luxembourg?

 Are you thinking about moving to Luxembourg and finding a job in the country?
-Maybe you’ve already completed most of the formalities associated with an upcoming move to the Grand Duchy, but you still have one nagging doubt: the language.
+Maybe you’ve already completed most of the formalities ahead of your move to Luxembourg, but still have one nagging doubt: the language.
 Which language(s) do you need to speak in this multilingual country?
 In what context?
 Where?
 Read on for myLIFE’s take on the linguistic landscape in the Grand Duchy.

-Moïen, bonjour, bom dia, hello, hallo… You’re definitely in Luxembourg.
-You only have to take a few steps in the capital to notice.
+Moïen, bonjour, bom dia, hello, hallo… No doubt about it, you’re in Luxembourg.
+You need only take a few steps in the capital for it to become clear!
 Listen out and you’ll hear Luxembourgish, French, Portuguese, English, German and many other languages.
-This diversity can be explained by the fact that foreigners make up more than 47% of the population (170 different nationalities) and another 200,000 people cross into the country for work each day, not forgetting locals’ multilingualism!
+This linguistic diversity can be explained by the fact that foreigners make up more than 47% of the population (with 170 different nationalities) and another 228,000 people cross into the country for work each day.
+And that’s not to forget the locals’ own multilingualism!
 Luxembourg’s undeniably rich melting pot can sometimes be bewildering for newcomers.

 Three official languages

-The Grand Duchy has had three official languages since the 1984 law on multilingualism: Luxembourgish (Lëtzebuergesch, the national language), and French and German, which are administrative languages.
+Luxembourg has had three official languages ever since the 1984 law on multilingualism: Luxembourgish (Lëtzebuergesch), the national language, and French and German, which are administrative languages.
 In reality, though, you’ll soon see that many other languages coexist in the country.
-Whereas conversations in Luxembourgish and German are more common in the north and east, French and Portuguese dominate the south.
+In the North and East of the country, you may find yourself having more conversations in Luxembourgish or German, whereas French and Portuguese are more prevalent in the central and southern regions.
 However, it is not so much geography that determines the use of one language or another, but context.
 Without going into too much depth, let’s try to understand the situation together.

 Most of the time, you’ll be expected to have a full command of at least two languages in the business world, but the choice of language system in the workplace mainly depends on the sector.